bimsherwood/Bitburner/notes.md

-## Use fileExists to check capabilities
+## tracert

-Check whether the executables exist to decide which port poppers are available
+TraceRoute version of the crawler to build a path to a given server